luciotato/LiteScript/ast.lite.md

             catch err

-If parsing fail, but the AST node were not 'locked' on target, and the error is instanceof ParseFailed, then is a soft-error.
-Parse failed, but we will try other AST nodes.
+If parsing fail, but the AST node were not 'locked' on target, is a soft-error, we will try other AST nodes.

-              if not ASTnode.locked and err instanceof ParseFailed
+              if err.soft

                   debug spaces, searched.name,'parse failed.',err.message